Gerry McLaughlin pictured in Corlea, a place very close to his heart. PHOTO Siobhán McNamara

 “But the sons of Willie and Rose McLaughlin never had any frontiers.”

 The Breed of Me will be launched in Rockfield Community Centre (between Belleek and Ballyshannon) on Friday, April 29 at 7.30pm.
-Special guests include esteemed Irish language poet Sean O’Coisdealbha and Galway hurling legend Joe Connolly.
+Special guests will include Irish language poet Sean O’Coisdealbha and Galway hurling legend Joe Connolly.

 A great evening’s entertainment is guaranteed and everyone is welcome.